amitfin/retry/README.md

 ![Project Maintenance](https://img.shields.io/badge/maintainer-Amit%20Finkelstein-blue.svg?style=for-the-badge)

+Smart homes include a network of devices.
+A case of a failed command can happen due to temporary connectivity issues or invalid device states.
+The cost of such a failure can be high, especially for background automation.
+For example, failing to shutdown an irrigation system which should run for 20 minutes can have severe consequences.

-The integration implements 2 custom service `retry.actions` and `retry.call`.
+The integration increases the automation reliability by implementing 2 custom services - `retry.actions` and `retry.call`.
 `retry.actions` is the recommended and UI friendly service which should be used. `retry.call` is the engine behind the scene.
 It's being called by `retry.actions` but can also be called directly by advanced users.

 ## `retry.actions`